BN-Pool: Bayesian Nonparametric Pooling for Graphs: Conclusions

 \section{Conclusions}

-We introduced \gls{bnpool}, a novel graph pooling method that automatically discovers the number of supernodes for each input graph. \gls{bnpool} defines a \gls{sbm}-like generative process for the input adjacency matrix.
-By specifying a \gls{dp} prior over the cluster memberships, our model can handle (theoretically) an infinite number of clusters.
+We introduced \gls{bnpool}, an elegant graph pooling method that automatically discovers the number of supernodes in each input graph in a principled way. \gls{bnpool} defines a \gls{sbm}-like generative process for the adjacency matrix.
+By specifying a \gls{dp} prior over the cluster memberships, our model can handle a theoretically unbounded number of clusters, providing flexibility across datasets with graphs of heterogeneous sizes.
 Due to the probabilistic nature of \gls{bnpool}, training is performed through the variational inference framework.
-We employ a \gls{gnn} to approximate the posterior of the node cluster membership, which allows conditioning the posterior on the node (and potentially edge) features, and on the downstream task at hand.
-To the extent of our knowledge, this is the first attempt to employ \gls{bnp} techniques to define a graph pooling method.
+We employ a \gls{gnn} to approximate the posterior of the node cluster membership, which allows conditioning the posterior on the node and edge features, and the downstream task at hand.

-Experiments showed that \gls{bnpool} can effectively find a meaningful number of clusters, both to solve unsupervised node clustering and supervised graph classification tasks.
+Experiments showed that \gls{bnpool} can effectively find a meaningful number of clusters across unsupervised node clustering, graph classification, and graph regression tasks.
+This is especially true in the homophilic setting, where the generative model assumptions align naturally with the data.
 Notably, on two graph classification datasets, it outperforms any other pooling method by a significant margin.
-While we focus on the homophilic setting, we believe that \gls{bnpool} can be successfully applied also on heterophilic setting by 1) changing the underlying \gls{gnn} that computes the posterior, and 2) specifying a different prior for the matrix $\mK$ which reflect the heterophily in the data.

-\section{Acknowledgements}
+We also provided a measurement of the computational resources required by our method.
+While the $\mathcal{O}(N^2)$ complexity associated with the reconstruction loss is generally not a bottleneck for typical graph-classification datasets, we additionally proposed a sparse implementation that reduces the complexity to $O(E)$, enabling the application of \gls{bnpool} to datasets with substantially larger graphs.

+To the extent of our knowledge, this is the first attempt to employ \gls{bnp} techniques to perform graph pooling.
+This contribution opens the door to a broader integration of Bayesian methods in graph machine learning and \glspl{gnn} in particular.
+The probabilistic framework underlying \gls{bnpool} offers several promising directions for future research.
+First, it can be extended to heterophilic graphs by modifying the prior on the generative process of the adjacency matrix to capture connectivity patterns that differ from homophily.
+Second, the approach can be adapted to dynamic graphs, where the input graph evolves.
+In this setting, the generative process could be conditioned on previous time steps, following principles similar to hidden Markov models \citep{beal2001infinite}, thereby enabling temporal dependencies to be modeled in a principled way.

+\subsubsection{Acknowledgements}